-Do you have any birthday party or play date ideas for children with visual impairment?
+Do you have any birthday party or play date ideas for children with vision impairment?

 Playing and socialising are important for the development of all children.
 For children with vision impairment, interacting with their peers allows them to develop vital social and communication skills.

-Crafts could include dough modelling, pasta or big bead jewellery making, spaghetti art and tactile collages are some of the options.
+Crafts could include tactile elements such as dough modelling, pasta or big bead jewellery making, spaghetti art and tactile collages.

 Party games could include pin the tail on the donkey (everyone should wear the blindfold, so they have the same experience), tactile bags (guess what’s in the bag by feeling) and pass the parcel (relies on sound and touch, so is a great option).